 What Are Business Insurance Discounts?

-It’s simple: Business insurance discounts mean lower premiums.
+Business insurance discounts simply mean lower insurance premiums.
 But most insurance discounts don’t work quite like coupons.
 They’re more like a giant math problem that the insurance company uses to calculate how likely your business is to be in harm’s way.
-The more you do to promote a safe, healthy and secure business operation, the less you’ll pay.

 What Business Insurance Discounts Are Available?